sarahciston/codingcare/posts/0critintro.md

 >"How can the labour behind hosting be made inclusive, convivial, shared, visible not only in moments when things go wrong?
 In what ways does the language embedded in server administration influence the practices and interactions around it?
 How can servers be pedagogical spaces for experimentation for those with different knowledges?" [varia email list 28.11.2023]

+Craft requires taking care and caretaking, as does technology.
 Transfeminist infrastructure work shows how the logics and ethics of craft – especially its domestic and feminized aspects – emerge out of intersectional feminist approaches and apply to technological questions.
 To consider technology as entangled with its affective and labor relations, as feminist infrastructures do, resituates tech back into a variety of communities of practice and reframes its relationship to caretaking.
 Although many have looked to technological solutions like bots to address issues of labor and caretaking, more often technology itself requires caretakers and creates more care labor.
 To respond to this, feminist infrastructures show how care is generated through human networks and how care might also be generated in, rather than depleted by, digital ones.
 They place technology within a circuit of human relations rather than as a replacement for it.

 >"The point is not only to expose or reveal invisible labours of care, but also to generate care. [...
 G]enerating care means counting in participants and issues who have not managed or are not likely to succeed in articulating their concerns, or whose modes of articulation indicate a politics that is 'imperceptible' within prevalent ways of understanding." [@delabellacasaMattersCareTechnoscience2011]